 In other words, for medium to large retailers managing multiple online sales channels, Brightpearl’s inventory management software is designed to enhance operational agility, boost sales, and meet (or rather, exceed) customer expectations with data-driven inventory planning and workflow automation.

-You’ll be able to manage your inventory across marketplaces like Amazon, your web stores like Shopify, BigCommerce, Magento , your physical stores and other major ecommerce platforms – all from one place.
+With this intuitive inventory planning tool, you’ll be able to manage your inventory across marketplaces like Amazon, your web stores like Shopify, BigCommerce, Magento , your physical stores and other major e-commerce platforms – all from one place.